justinmahar/react-kindling/README.md

 **Note:** This approach is recommended over cloning or forking because [repositories created from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) start with a single commit and are not treated as forks, but instead as an entirely new project.

+Then `git clone` your project once it's set up.

 ### Install dependencies

 ```